 Vintage Platinum Diamond Spray Brooch, $24,500.00

-At Gerard McCabe, Adelaide’s diamond specialists, we have an amazing and carefully curated selection of antique, vintage and retro jewellery.
+At Gerard McCabe Jewellers, our Adelaide and Melbourne boutiques feature an amazing and carefully curated selection of antique, vintage and retro jewellery.

 Gerard himself personally inspects each piece and runs an appraisal on it, to ensure that you are getting the real deal.
 Gerard has a real passion for antique jewellery and has cultivated a keen eye, meaning that you can find some of the best antique jewellery in Adelaide.

 If you’d like to make an appointment to view some of our online store pieces, get in contact today.

 Gerard McCabe Jewellers are diamond experts, based in Adelaide and Melbourne.
 We specialise in engagement ring jewellery design.
 Including diamond rings, cluster engagement rings and classic engagement rings.